LLMs as Hackers: Autonomous Linux Privilege Escalation Attacks: Discussion

-\paragraph{Compared to existing tooling.} One important question is how LLM-based approaches compare to existing hand-written tools, e.g., \textit{linpeas}.
-One distinction is that existing tools typically enumerate vulnerabilities but do not exploit them automatically.
-While it can be beneficial that our prototype automatically tries to achieve root, this can also lead to situations like it executing \textit{rm -rf /usr} (as seen with Llama2).
+An important question is how LLM-based approaches compare with traditional handwritten tools, for example \textit{linpeas}.
+The main distinction is that existing tools only enumerate vulnerabilities, but do not automatically exploit them.

-The question of efficiency is not easily answerable.
-On one hand, executing an enumeration script such as \textit{linpeas} does use less energy than running an LLM, on the other hand no human time was spent writing a static enumeration script.
+\textbf{\textbf{Comparing the Developer Efficiency.}} Analyzing the efficiency of creating LLM-aided privilege-escalation tools is complex.
+On one hand, executing an enumeration script such as \textit{linpeas} consumes less energy than running an LLM.
+On the other hand, when using the inherent knowledge of LLMs, no human time is spent writing a static enumeration script.

 LLMs tend to be flexible.
-For example, we were able to extend our Linux privilege-escalation prototype to Windows-based systems by adding a \textit{psexec}-based Windows connector with just 18 lines-of-code.
-Instead of writing a new priv-esc tool for Windows systems, the prototype was able to utilize the LLM-inherent knowledge to generate Windows exploitation commands.
+For example, we were able to extend our Linux privilege-escalation prototype to Windows-based systems by adding a \textit{psexec}-based Windows connector with only 18 lines of code.
+Instead of writing a new privilege-escalation tool for Windows systems, the prototype was able to utilize the LLM's inherent knowledge to generate Windows exploitation commands.

+\textbf{\textbf{Keeping up to date.}} \gptthree\ and \gptfour\ were initially reported to have a training cut-off date of September 2021, but are said to be recently updated to December 2023~\citep{gpt_cutoff}.
+This can be problematic in the fast-paced security world as LLMs might not include recent exploitation paths and vulnerabilities while traditional enumeration tools can be updated frequently.
+On the other hand, maintaining an enumeration script imposes a substantial maintenance burden, leading to some scripts becoming out-dated, i.e., the last update to \textit{linenum.sh}'s GitHub repository occurred on Jan 7th, 2020 (approx. 5 years ago at the time of writing this paper).
+In contrast, utilizing the inherent enumeration and privilege-escalation knowledge within generic ``off-the-shelf'' pre-trained LLMs does not impose this maintenance tax.